linuxboot/heads-wiki/Installing-and-Configuring/Flashing-Guides/T430-maximized.md

 Lenovo T430 (Maximized)
 ===

+## ⚠️ Safety First

+**Before starting, please read our [SPI Programmer Best Practices guide]({{ site.baseurl }}/SPI-Programmer-Best-Practices/) for essential safety information and programmer recommendations.**

 [T430 Hardware Maintenance Manual](https://download.lenovo.com/ibmdl/pub/pc/pccbbs/mobiles_pdf/t430_t430i_hmm_en_0b48304_04.pdf)

 Similarly to the x230, the thinkpad T430 has two SPI flash chips that hold the BIOS, ME, etc. They are located under the palm rest.
 To access these chips, complete disassembly is required.
 It is a straightforward process and takes approximately 30 minutes.
-For this you will need: some screwdrivers, thermal paste (since the CPU cooler needs to be removed too), an assembled ch341a SPI programmer (e.g. [Modified ch341a SPI programmer](https://novacustom.com/product/modded-ch341a-bios-firmware-programmer-3v/) by Novacustom) and a other laptop/PC with Ubuntu installed.
+For this you will need: some screwdrivers, thermal paste (since the CPU cooler needs to be removed too), a recommended SPI programmer (see our [Best Practices guide]({{ site.baseurl }}/SPI-Programmer-Best-Practices/)), and another laptop/PC with Ubuntu installed.
 Other linux based OS should be fine too.

-First remove the battery and the cable powering your device.
+**Critical**: Remove all batteries (including CMOS) AND disconnect the AC adapter before starting.

 ![Keyboard tilted up]({{ site.baseurl }}/images/t430/1_1_back_view_removed_battery.jpg)